nikoskar/CryptoWhaleHunter/README.md

 # CryptoWhaleHunter
 ###
-Under Construction/ Python 2.7/Made for educational purpose only.
+Under Construction/ Python 2.7/Made for educational purposes only.
 Do not use it for other reasons.
 ###
 Tracking Ethereum Whales<br />
 ###